LuiseFreese/PowerApps-ESPC23/downloads/1_menu.md

 # Exercise 1: Building the menu

-In the first exercise we will build a menu that resembles the twitter side menu.
+In the first exercise we will build a menu that resembles the X side menu.
 The left version are the main quests, the right version includes the side quests.

 ![Menu](/assets/1_menu.png)